 Expert Kenneth Anderson notes that “An allergy by definition is a reaction of the immune system to a given chemical.
-Allergies are easily detected by a skin test.”4 However, there is no skin test for alcoholism.
+Allergies are easily detected by a skin test.”4 But there is no skin test for alcoholism.
 Nor do doctors inject alcoholics with small quantities of alcohol to treat their “allergy.”

 Oriental Flushing Reflex

 A well-documented allergy (actually an intolerance) to alcohol is “Oriental flushing reflex.”
 Asians are most likely to experience it.
 It causes reddening of the skin or flushing, among other symptoms.

 Those who suffer this condition quickly experience various unpleasant reactions after drinking even small amounts of alcohol.
 In addition to flushing, these symptoms can include rapid breathing, itching, strange sensations in the ears, and others.

 The Oriental flushing reflex doesn’t cause suffers to develop a strong craving for alcohol.
 The only way to prevent its very unpleasant symptoms is to abstain from alcohol.

 That’s because suffers are “allergic” to alcohol and allergies don’t cause cravings.
 People sometimes cite the Oriental flushing reflex as a reason for the low rate of alcoholism among Asians.

 And people who are allergic or intolerant to pollen don’t seek out Goldenrod and other sources of pollen to sniff.
 They avoid all contact with pollen.

 An allergy to alcohol wouldn’t cause cravings for alcohol.
 It would cause a desire to avoid it.

 Every human produces alcohol naturally within their bodies 24/7.
 Yet they don’t experiencing any strongcravings and loss of control.
 How does the theory that alcoholism is an allergy explain this fact?

 Allergies to Substances often in Alcoholic Beverages

 Some people do have allergies to substances frequently found in beer, wine, or spirits.